the-draupnir-project/planning/exploration/25/projections.md

   to partition on especially when there are multiple input projections.
 It would be highly desirable to do this over adding IO into reducer code which is meant to be deterministic.

+- While we didn't have time to explore implementation of a protection hook registry.
+We think that it is possible to create a protection hook registry where each handle on a protection after construction is connected up with the associated input.
+And disconnected when the protection is disposed.
+We think this can be done by maintaining a metaobject with a description of each hook that takes the protected rooms set, context, and protection itself as input.